nsiasnhial/TestAutomationPython/README.md

 ## Python Setup

-Test can be set up in the following OS: Windows, macOS, Linux.
+Test can be set up on macOS.

 Python Version: Python 3.8 or higher.
 Download the latest Python version from [Python.org](https://www.python.org/downloads/).